hossein-lap/vim/README.md

 Hos's vim configuration

-Vim will have separate colorschemes and configurations in GUI, Terminal and tty in this setup.
+Vim will have separate colorschemes and configurations for Terminal and TTY in this setup.

 - Terminal
     - colorscheme: hos
 - TTY
     - colorscheme: industry
-- GUI [gvim/vim-gtk3]
-    - font: Souce Code Pro Medium 15
-    - colorscheme: materialbox

 ```sh
 if [[ ! -z "${questions}" ]]; then